-33 A1-1d(4) Handling Waste in Shielded Containers 34 35 Remote-Handled TRU mixed waste received at the WIPP facility in shielded containers will be 36 managed, stored, and emplaced as CH TRU mixed waste using the CH TRU mixed waste 37 handling equipment described in this Permit.
-Shielded containers with RH TRU mixed waste 38 will arrive by tractor-trailer at the WIPP facility in sealed HalfPACTs, at which time they will 39 undergo security and radiological checks and shipping documentation reviews.
-Consistent with 40 the handling of HalfPACT shipping packages in Section A1-1d(2), a forklift will remove the 41 HalfPACT and transport it into the WHB and place the HalfPACT at either one of the two 42 TRUDOCKs in the TRUDOCK Storage Area of the WHB Unit.
-43 44 An external survey of the HalfPACT inner vessel will be performed as the outer containment 45 vessel lid is removed.
-The inner vessel lid or closure lid will be lifted under the VHS, and the 46 contents will be surveyed during and after this process is complete.
-A description of the VHS 47 and criteria that are applied if radiological contamination is detected are discussed in Section 48 A1-1d(2).
+Remote-Handled TRU mixed waste received at the WIPP facility in shielded containers will be managed, stored, and emplaced as CH TRU mixed waste using the CH TRU mixed waste handling equipment described in this Permit.
+Shielded containers with RH TRU mixed waste will arrive by tractor-trailer at the WIPP facility in sealed HalfPACTs, at which time they will undergo security and radiological checks and shipping documentation reviews.
+Consistent with the handling of HalfPACT shipping packages in Section A1-1d(2), a forklift will remove the HalfPACT and transport it into the WHB and place the HalfPACT at either one of the two

+47 TRUDOCKs in the TRUDOCK Storage Area of the WHB Unit.

+An external survey of the HalfPACT inner vessel will be performed as the outer containment vessel lid is removed.
+The inner vessel lid or closure lid will be lifted under the VHS, and the contents will be surveyed during and after this process is complete.
+A description of the VHS and criteria that are applied if radiological contamination is detected are discussed in Section A1-1d(2).

-1 A HalfPACT may hold one 3-pack assembly of shielded containers.
-An overhead bridge crane 2 will be used to remove the contents of the shielded container assembly and place them on a 3 facility pallet.
-The containers will be visually inspected for physical damage (severe rusting, 4 apparent structural defects, signs of pressurization, etc.) and leakage to ensure they are in good 5 condition prior to storage.
-Waste containers will also be checked for external surface 6 contamination.
-If a primary waste container is not in good condition, the Permittees will 7 overpack the container, repair/patch the container in accordance with 49 CFR §173 and §178 8 (e.g., 49 CFR §173.28), or return the container to the generator.
-9 10 Once the shielded container assembly is on the facility pallet, the radial dunnage will be removed for return to the generator along with axial dunnage.
-For inventory control purposes, 12 TRU mixed waste container identification numbers will be verified against the Uniform 13 Hazardous Waste Manifest and the WWIS.
-Inconsistencies will be resolved as discussed in 14 Section A1-1d(2).
-Up to two 3-pack assemblies of shielded containers will be placed on a facility 15 pallet.
+Shielded containers will be received as three-pack assemblies in HalfPACTs.
+An overhead bridge crane will be used to remove the contents of the shielded container assembly and place them on a facility pallet.
+The containers will be visually inspected for physical damage (severe rusting, apparent structural defects, signs of pressurization, etc.) and leakage to ensure they are in good condition prior to storage.
+Waste containers will also be checked for external surface contamination.
+If a primary waste container is not in good condition, the Permittees will overpack the container, repair/patch the container in accordance with 49 CFR §173 and §178 (e.g., 49 CFR §173.28), or return the container to the generator.

+Once the shielded container assembly is on the facility pallet, the TRU mixed waste container identification numbers will be verified against the Uniform Hazardous Waste Manifest and the WWIS.
+Inconsistencies will be resolved as discussed in Section A1-1d(2).
+Up to two three-pack assemblies of shielded containers will be placed on a facility pallet.
 The use of facility pallets will elevate the waste at least 6 in.
-(15 cm) from the floor 16 surface.
-Pallets of waste will then be relocated to the CH Bay Storage Area of the WHB Unit for 17 normal storage or will be transported to the conveyance loading room as described in Section 18 A1-1d(2).
-19 20
+(15 cm) from the floor surface.
+Pallets of waste will then be relocated to the CH Bay Storage Area of the WHB Unit for normal storage or will be transported to the conveyance loading room as described in Section A1-1d(2).